-Let’s talk post-quarantine pricing.
-As salons get ready to reopen, stylists want to know what others will be charging once everything is back to business as usual.
-We’ve found that you have three options: Keep prices the same, raise them altogether OR reevaluate your current pricing and make some adjustments.
+Let’s talk about pricing in a COVID-19 world.
+As salons reopen, stylists are switching up their service prices.
+We’ve found that you have three post-quarantine options: Keep prices the same, raise them altogether OR reevaluate your current pricing and make some adjustments.
 Below, we’re breaking down the third option and sharing ways to adjust your pricing so you can still make a profit without a major increase.

 Pricing Color Correction Services